Program Overview

 Graduate

-KU School of Medicine
+Pathology, MSKU School of Medicine

 The Masters in Pathology is part of the School of Medicine, a hub for outstanding educational programs and world-class research.Master’s in Pathology Learning Outcomes

-Graduates of the masters in pathology program will be able to:
+Graduates of the master’s in pathology program will be able to:

-What careers are possible with a Master’s in Pathology
+What Careers Are Possible With a Master’s in Pathology

-Graduates with a masters in pathology from KU are well-prepared for various roles in the biomedical field.
+Graduates with a master’s in pathology from KU are well-prepared for various roles in the biomedical field.
 Potential career paths include:

-According to Lightcast, employment for graduates with a masters in pathology will increase 7% over the next 10 years, with current median compensation of $63,000/year nationally.
+According to Lightcast, employment for graduates with a master’s in pathology will increase 7% over the next 10 years, with current median compensation of $63,000/year nationally.

 Tuition and Financial Aid

 KU is committed to making education affordable.
-The Financial Aid & Scholarships office provides resources to help students understand tuition costs and explore financial aid options, including scholarships, grants, work-study programs, and loans.
+The Financial Aid & Scholarships office provides resources to help students understand tuition costs and explore financial aid options, including grants, work-study programs, and loans.
 Students are encouraged to file the Free Application for Federal Student Aid (FAFSA) by February 1 to ensure consideration for aid programs with limited funds.

 To learn more about tuition, fees, and financial aid options, please visit KU Financial Aid.